-Ten reasons why a collaborative divorce is preferable to the usual high cost, high conflict approach to divorce
+Ten reasons why an uncontested collaborative divorce is preferable to high cost, high conflict divorces in Alberta

 - Take control: You and your partner are the decision makers, not your respective divorce lawyers and the court.

 - Less cost: An uncontested out of court divorce agreement is much less costly than going to court to get an agreement.

 - Children first: The interests of children are always put first and require mutually agreement.

 - Less stress: Negotiate in a supportive environment, not in the highly adversarial atmosphere of a court.